 |10.||Canon SX20||Y||stereo / mono||-||-||YES||2.0||-||-||-|

 |17.||Panasonic FZ150||Y||stereo / -||-||-||mini||2.0||-||-||-|

 It is notable that the E-P5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the SX50 does not provide wifi capability.

 Both the SX50 and the E-P5 have been discontinued, but can regularly be found used on eBay.
-The SX50 was replaced by the Canon SX60, while the E-P5 does not have a direct successor.
+The SX50 was replaced by the Canon SX60, while the E-P5 was followed by the Olympus E-P7.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX50 or the Olympus E-P5 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.